OX2 – OUR ENERGY NEVER ENDS! Katarzyna Suchcicka, General Director OX2

 IS THE POLISH GEOGRAPHY FAVORABLE FOR BUILDING WIND FARMS?
 WHICH POLISH REGIONS ARE SPECIFICALLY PREDESTINED FOR THIS?

-Every project development starts with a comprehensive assessment, as part of which we determine, for example,the optimal area for the construction of a wind farm or solar plant, taking into consideration the wind, insolation, grid parameters, land ownership and terms for obtaining a legally effective permission.
+Every project development starts with a comprehensive assessment, as part of which we determine, for example, the optimal location for the construction of a wind farm or solar plant, taking into consideration the wind, insolation, grid parameters, land ownership and terms for obtaining a legally effective permission.
 Moreover, generation calculations are conducted and an electric network is designed.
 A farm or turbine layout design is optimized so as to ensure that the construction generates the lowest possible costs.
 Polish geography is favorable for building wind and photovoltaic farms and generating energy from these sources.
 However, it is important to conduct an individual analysis for each project before starting implementation.